erikbarbara/karmabot/README.md

 ### Create a Slack App
 [Create new app](https://api.slack.com/apps)

 Minimally configure the app to start.
+And add it to your Slack workspace.

+Once installed visit https://api.slack.com/apps/<YOURAPPID>/install-on-team and grab the `Bot User OAuth Access Token`.

+Similarly, visit https://api.slack.com/apps/<YOURAPPID>/general? and grab the `Signing Secret`.

 ### Initiate and Deploy the App
 ```